Skip to the Content

 THROUGH AIC

 Members may also request accommodations directly through the AIC National Office.
-Members are encouraged to reach out early by emailing [email protected].
+Members are encouraged to reach out early through the Ask AIC Ticketing System.
 Requests are reviewed on a case-by-case basis.

 HOW TO REGISTER